-If you see a patient/visitor/staff in a public area of the hospital who is experiencing signs of a heart attack, call a Code Blue and stay with the person until help arrives.
+If you see a patient/visitor/staff in a public area of the hospital who is experiencing signs of a heart attack, alert the nearest employee and stay with the person until help arrives.

 Stroke

 A stroke is also known as a "brain attack."
 Arteries to the brain become blocked or rupture, causing brain cells to die.
 Getting medical treatment within an hour after symptoms begin can reduce disability following a stroke.
 Strokes can cause permanent brain damage and paralysis.